 Compile Basic Program with Debug – compiles with the debug flag set.

 After the option is selected, the results will be displayed in message box at the bottom of the screen.
-If an error is detected, the editor will place the cursor on the line where error occus.
+If an error is detected, the editor will place the cursor on the line where error occurs.

 Formatting Programs

 Right Clicking and selecting Format Document, will format your BASIC program.
-The formatting is based on the 2 settings, mvon.indent and mvon.margin that have default values of 3 and 5.
+The formatting is based on the 2 settings, mvbasic.indent and mvbasic.margin that have default values of 3 and 5.